POLICIES, PROCEDURES, & GUIDELINES

 - Keep a current email address on file.
 Email is our primary method of communication.

-- Come to class on time, with assignments complete, prepared and ready to work.
+- Arrive to class on time, with assignments complete, prepared and ready to work.

 - Be willing to accept guidance and correction from adults.